alilleybrinker/alilleybrinker/README.md

 - 🗨️ Keep a [list of languages written in Rust][langs].
 - ⁉️ Maintain [woah][woah], a better `Result` type.

+Other projects looking for collaborators include:

+- [`cargo-migrate`][migrate], so library authors can help their users update to new APIs automatically.
+- [`tin`][tin], a project to learn how to implement a real-world programming language.
+- [`skej`][skej], a little tool for analysis of transactions and concurrent scheduling.

 In the past, I...

 - ⛓️ [Built the first FFI interface for Pact](https://github.com/pact-foundation/pact-reference/pull/97).